jackfmaxwell/jack-objectspawn_lib/README.md

 This is an object spawner library meant to be used by your scripts during runtime as a way to have more consistent object creation, deletion, and existence.

+Note this also contains my entity view tool for bank script and a UI for bank config creation (wip).
+Please remove if unneeded

 ![image](https://github.com/jackfmaxwell/jack-objectspawn_lib/assets/34254615/e99165d5-4b74-4383-b00c-acfcccf458bb)

 ####